 - Every person affects this global information field;

 - Collective human consciousness affects the global information field.
-People that meditate creating heart-centered states of care, love, and compassion will generate more coherent field environment.
+People that meditate creating heart-centered states of care, love, and compassion will generate a more coherent field environment.
 This can benefit other people and help offset the current planetary discord and incoherence;

 - There is a feedback loop between humans and the energetic/magnetic systems of the Earth;

-The planet Earth also has several sources of magnetic fields which affect every one of us.
+The planet Earth also has several sources of magnetic fields that affect every one of us.
 Two of them are the geomagnetic field which emanates from the core of the Earth and the magnetic fields which exist between Earth and the ionosphere.
 Such fields surround the entire planet and act as protective shields blocking out the harmful effects of solar radiation, as well as cosmic rays, sand, and other forms of space weather.
 Without these fields, ice as we know it could not exist on Earth.
 They are part of the dynamic ecosystem of our planet.

 Some other evidence which human beings can sense these fields:

-The scientist recognized that these energy fields, the solar activity and the rhythms taking place on Earth’s magnetic fields affect our health, as well as our behavior
+The scientist recognized that these energy fields, the solar activity, and the rhythms taking place on Earth’s magnetic fields affect our health, as well as our behavior

 When the magnetic field environment of the Earth is distributed, it can cause insomnia, mental confusion, or lack of energy.
 But, at times when the fields of the Earth are stable, people reporting increased positive feelings and more creativity and inspiration.
-This is likely because of a coupling between the human brain, cardiovascular and nervous system with resonating geomagnetic frequencies.
+This is likely because of a coupling between the human brain, cardiovascular, and nervous system with resonating geomagnetic frequencies.

 The Earth and the ionosphere generate some frequencies that range from 0.01 hertz to 300 hertz.
 Some of them are in the same frequency range as the one happening in our brain, cardiovascular system, and autonomic nervous system.
 This suggests one way for explaining how fluctuations in the magnetic fields of the Earth and the Sun can influence us.
-The changes maybe affect our brainwaves, heart rhythms, memory, athletic performance and overall health.
+The changes may affect our brainwaves, heart rhythms, memory, athletic performance, and overall health.

 Changes in the fields of the Earth from extreme solar activity have also linked to some of the most fabulous creations of the art of humanity, as well as some of its most tragic events.